 If your doctor suspects DMD, it is essential to find a correct diagnosis as quickly as possible.
 He or she will refer you to a neuromuscular specialist, who will evaluate your child.
 The first step is a clinical evaluation, including:

 - A physical exam to inspect muscle strength and development

 - Family history to detect family members who carry the dystrophin gene

 - A repeat blood test may be ordered to measure your child’s muscle protein creatine kinase (CK) level.

-- A genetic test on a blood sample will provide specific and detailed information about DNA changes (mutations) that confirm a diagnosis of DMD
+- A genetic test on a blood sample will provide specific and detailed information about DNA changes (mutations) that confirm DMD diagnosis.

 What you need to know about diagnostic tests

 The normal range of CK is 60 to 400 units/ litre.
 Children with DMD have a CK rate of 10 to 200 times higher than average.
 A very high rate of CK informs the doctor that the child has a muscle disease (myopathy).
 To tell if the muscle disease is DMD, the doctor orders other tests — a genetic test or a muscle biopsy.

 To confirm a diagnosis of DMD, genetic testing is the best choice.
 After a muscle biopsy, a genetic test is necessary to identify the specific DNA change (mutation) causing DMD.
 However, if a genetic test confirms a DMD diagnosis, a muscle biopsy may not be necessary.

 If the child has a high CK level, your doctor may order a genetic test on a blood sample to identify genetic changes (mutations) that cause DMD.
 It may take several weeks or even months to get the results.
 If the test detects a genetic mutation that causes DMD, then the child is diagnosed with DMD.